-Affordability and Access Alert
+Access and Affordability Alert

-The affordability and access alert signals that the additional health care costs with a new intervention may be difficult for the health care system to absorb over the short term.
-The potential budget impact analysis section of each final report will include an affordability and access alert if 1) the intervention price is not a placeholder price and the potential budget impact analysis findings at that price cross the potential budget impact threshold at the level of optimal clinical utilization or 2) the intervention price is a placeholder price but the potential budget impact analysis findings at the threshold price that achieve a \$150,000 per evLY incremental cost-effectiveness ratio cross the potential budget impact threshold at the level of optimal clinical utilization.
-When one of these two scenarios is not met, an affordability and access alert is not issued, and the report explains why the alert was not issued.
+The access and affordability alert signals that the additional health care costs with a new intervention may be difficult for the health care system to absorb over the short term.
+The potential budget impact analysis section of each final report will include an access and affordability alert if 1) the intervention price is not a placeholder price and the potential budget impact analysis findings at that price cross the potential budget impact threshold at the level of optimal clinical utilization or 2) the intervention price is a placeholder price but the potential budget impact analysis findings at the threshold price that achieve a \$150,000 per evLY incremental costeffectiveness ratio cross the potential budget impact threshold at the level of optimal clinical utilization.
+When one of these two scenarios is not met, an access and affordability alert is not issued, and the report explains why the alert was not issued.